Mac and Dennis Become EMTs

 "Mac and Dennis Become EMTs" is the third episode of the seventeenth season of the American sitcom television series It's Always Sunny in Philadelphia.
-It is the 173rd overall episode of the series and was written by executive producers Charlie Day, series creator Rob Mac, and Nina Pedrad, and directed by co-executive producer Heath Cullens.
+It is the 173rd overall episode of the series and was written by executive producers Charlie Day, series creator Rob McElhenney, and Nina Pedrad, and directed by co-executive producer Heath Cullens.
 It originally aired on FX and FXX on July 16, 2025.

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis's and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
-In the episode, Dennis and Mac to decide to become EMTs, while Frank faces a possible lawsuit after accidentally poisoning a man.
+In the episode, Dennis and Mac decide to become EMTs, while Frank faces a possible lawsuit after accidentally poisoning a man.

 According to Nielsen Media Research, the episode was seen by an estimated 0.304 million household viewers and gained a 0.10 ratings share among adults aged 18–49.
 The episode received mixed reviews, with critics divided over the episode's loose narrative.